Business leaders, together with HR, have a huge opportunity to set their teams up for success by rewarding for impact, not hours worked.

 Opinions expressed by Entrepreneur contributors are their own.

-Even before the pandemic forced many of us into an unexpected -from-home experiment, the concept of the — the person who shows up first to the office, is the last to leave and places work above all else — had become utterly antiquated.
+Even before the pandemic forced many of us into an unexpected work-from-home experiment, the concept of the work martyr — the person who shows up first to the office, is the last to leave and places work above all else — had become utterly antiquated.
 It harkens back to an era where most households had one income and the division of labor between men and women was more strictly defined.

-Earlier this year, it was reported that the share of women on payrolls exceeded the share of men in the U.S. And according to data, younger workers now make up virtually half the workforce, and that number is expected to jump to 74.7 percent in the next decade.
+Earlier this year, it was reported that the share of women on payrolls exceeded the share of men in the U.S. And according to United Nations data, younger workers now make up virtually half the workforce, and that number is expected to jump to 74.7 percent in the next decade.
 This shift in demographics, combined with the traditional office environment going by the wayside, should finally put to rest the idea that presenteeism is the opposite of absenteeism.
 You can be absent from your desk, but present in your job.
 You can also be present in the walls of your office and be absent from your work.
-And it should cause to more seriously consider that judging how someone works, as opposed to their output, can have a detrimental impact on diversity, inclusion and belonging efforts.
+And it should cause business leaders to more seriously consider that judging how someone works, as opposed to their output, can have a detrimental impact on diversity, inclusion and belonging efforts.

 Related: How Brick-and-Mortar Stores Can Move Online in a Hurry